elarivie/BUILDME/README.md

 very easily.
 It also greatly simplify the management of multiple projects.

-The build interface consist in an executable file called "build" which is put at the root folder of projects.
+The build interface consist of an executable file called "build" which is put at the root folder of projects.
 It shall accept the command line parameters shown below (**nothing more, nothing less**) and comply with the behaviours which are also described in details below.